VI. SPECIAL PROCUREMENT POLICIES

 The disposal of any federally acquired excess property must be coordinated with Sponsored Projects.
 The disposal of surplus federal property must still be cleared through the Surplus Property Office.

 For additional information, contact the Surplus Property Office at 621-1754.

-Notwithstanding any other provisions of the ABOR University Procurement Code, a university President, the Director of Procurement or the President's designee may authorize emergency procurements if there exists a threat to public health, welfare or safety, or if a situation exists which makes compliance with ABOR Policy 3-803B (Bidding and Source Selection Procedures, Competitive Sealed Bidding), ABOR Policy 3-803C (Bidding and Source Selection Procedures, Competitive Sealed Proposals) or ABOR Policy 3-804B (Professional Services, Construction and Construction Services, Procurement of Professional Services and Construction Services) impracticable, unnecessary or contrary to the public interest, except that such emergency procurements shall be made with such competition as is practicable under the circumstances.
+Notwithstanding any other provisions of the ABOR University Procurement Code, a university President, the Chief Procurement Officer, the President's designee may authorize emergency procurements if there exists a threat to public health, welfare or safety, or if a situation exists which makes compliance with ABOR Policy 3-803B (Bidding and Source Selection Procedures, Competitive Sealed Bidding), ABOR Policy 3-803C (Bidding and Source Selection Procedures, Competitive Sealed Proposals) or ABOR Policy 3-804B (Professional Services, Construction and Construction Services, Procurement of Professional Services and Construction Services) impracticable, unnecessary or contrary to the public interest, except that such emergency procurements shall be made with such competition as is practicable under the circumstances.
 A written determination of the basis for the emergency and for the selection of the particular contractor shall be included in the contract file.

 Emergency orders must be kept to a minimum.
 Generally, a situation would have to present itself in which the savings realized by normal procurement practices would be offset by a corresponding or greater loss to the department as a result of the delay.
 Failure to anticipate a need is not of itself considered a bona fide emergency.

 To initiate an emergency procurement, the authorized person must submit an approved requisition to the Purchasing Department.
 State on the requisition the need to phone the order to the vendor.
 The cost of the phone call may be charged to the account number on the requisition.
 Purchasing will take action by telephone and mail a confirming order to the vendor.